Neonauticon Web Directory

 - Bitsy - A game editor for tiny sprite-based games.

-- Game-Icons - Useful for Android apps and when I do print-and-play rethemes
+- Game-Icons - Useful for Android apps and board game prototypes

 - GNU Image Manipulation Program - Graphic editor.